 The last step is to send your information to companies for quotes.
 Just like with anything else, get multiple quotes and weigh the pros and cons of every company and situation.
 The lowest quote is not always the best, so make sure to do your research on companies and products before you submit a purchase order.
 Compare information from companies like light output, system components, warranty, life expectancy, etc. to help you determine what you are actually paying for and what you are spending.

 If you take your time, do your research, and gather needed requirements, your next sign lighting project will be a success.
-Never be afraid to ask a lot questions, they may save you time and money in the long run.
+Never be afraid to ask a lot of questions, they may save you time and money in the long run.